 Our management assessed the effectiveness of our internal control over financial reporting as of September 30, 2005.
-In making this assessment, it used the framework entitled "Internal Control - Integrated Framework" set forth by the Committee of Sponsoring

-Organizations of the Treadway Commission (COSO).
+In making this assessment, it used the framework entitled "Internal Control - Integrated Framework" set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 Based on its evaluation of the COSO framework applied to Integrated Electrical Services, Inc.'s internal control over financial reporting, and the identification of a material weakness related to the Company's year-end financial statement close process with respect to controls over certain non-routine financial reporting procedures, management concluded that the Company did not maintain effective internal control over financial reporting as of September 30, 2005.

 This material weakness resulted, at least in part, from high turnover in an already limited corporate finance and accounting staff and the significant demands placed on that accounting staff.
 While the accounting staff was increased, many of the new staff members were not added until late in the year, with several being added subsequent to September 30, 2005 and having not been through even a month-end close prior to the year end close.
 Much of the learning required to complete the close was done while working on the year-end close.
 This led to time pressures in delivering support to our auditors and resulted in many post closing entries.
 We have also had several vacancies in Regional Controller positions during fiscal 2005.
 These vacancies were filled subsequent to September 30, 2005.
+Additionally, management believes the material weakness continues to exist as a result of the measurement error related to the accounting for the Company's self-insurance reserves described in this item.

-To remediate this material weakness, we expect to execute the following plan:
+To remediate this material weakness, the Company is executing the following plan:

 - Provide additional training and education for the recent additions in the finance department. - Fill the vacant Regional Controller positions.
-These vacancies have been filled. - Provide more detailed structure and evaluation of the Regional Controller function. - Continue the review and monitoring of the accounting department structure and organization, both in terms of size and expertise. - Continue review, testing and monitoring of the internal controls with respect to the operation of the Company's financial reporting and close processes.
+These vacancies have been filled. - Provide more detailed structure and evaluation of the Regional Controller function.

+- Continue the review and monitoring of the accounting department structure and organization, both in terms of size and expertise. - Continue review, testing and monitoring of the internal controls with respect to the operation of the Company's financial reporting and close processes.